et508/Erenshor.LootManager/README.md

   - On the right(white), are the items you will loot.
     - Looting these items will follow any Banklist rules you have set.
 - Loot Equipment toggle, will allow for looting any item that is equipable.
-  - A tier filter as been provided for this as well.
+  - A tier filter has been provided for this as well.
-    - All: All tiers of equipment.
+    - `All`: All tiers of equipment.
-    - Normal Only: Only loot white tiered equipment.
+    - `Normal Only`: Only loot white tiered equipment.
-    - Blessed Only: Only loot blue tiered equipment.
+    - `Blessed Only`: Only loot blue tiered equipment.
-    - Godly Only: Only loot purple tiered equipment.
+    - `Godly Only`: Only loot purple tiered equipment.
-    - Blessed And Up: Loot blue and purple tiered equipment
+    - `Blessed And Up`: Loot blue and purple tiered equipment
   - This will also follow any bank rules you have set.
 - Filterlist Groups are togglable sets of items you wish to loot.
   - A few pre-made groups are provided the first time you run Loot Manager.